MrYsLab/python_banyan/docs/example10.md

 ```

-First we start the subscriber, and then the publisher.
+First, we start the subscriber, and then the publisher.
 The subscriber prints
 any messages it receives.
 Here is the subscriber console output after
 running the publisher:
 ```